franzlagler/franzlagler/README.md

 ![personal details react component](https://user-images.githubusercontent.com/78586991/228518310-828f984f-7be4-46f5-b76a-19fa25adb80e.svg)

-I'm a web developer with a passion for all frontend-related aspects.
-In particular, I'm an advocate of **user-centered designs** and **A11y**: Let's make these things what they are supposed to be - an integral part of building applications.
-And let's convince those in doubt about it.
+I'm a web developer with a passion for everything frontend-related.
+In particular, I'm an adovcate of accessibility: Let's make it an integral part of building applications.
+And let's convince those who are still in doubt about it.

-Definitely always up to learn something new in my profession.
-Whether it's by simply reading through a documentary online, being confronted with a complex challenge at work or by talking to other fellow developers and listening to their stories.
+When it comes to my personality, I'm definitely an explorer kind of person.
+I'm always up to learn something new; Whether by simply reading through some documentary about a framework I'm interested in, by being confronted with a challenge at work or by listening to other fellow developers and their stories.

-## Random Facts About Me
+## Other Random Facts About Me

 - I hold a degree in philosophy and therefore know all about the Categorical Imperative by Immanuel Kant
 - Before ending up in web development, I tried out a lot of different things including bartendering, journalism and politics